irish dancing experience required STEP up to the next level!

 When starting to explore options for solo costumes it is essential that you involve your dancing teacher in the decision regarding the dress you select.
 All Lynagh Studio Teachers have expertise in helping you as the dancer achieve superior stage presence by selecting the latest dance fashions, materials and colours that are appropriate for you.

 There are a variety of avenues to take when purchasing a solo costume and a consultation with your teacher can help you choose the appropriate option for your budget.
 If you have existing costumes you wish to sell, we can also point you in the right direction.
 Please note there rules that apply to costumes.
-Popular suggestions of where to start looking;
+For popular suggestions of where to start looking, see below;

 Dance Again is a site for Irish dancers and dressmakers all over the world to buy and sell new or used solo dresses.
 Over 2,500 dresses currently for sale.